Physics in Neuroscience: Understanding the Brain

 A: Neurosciences aim to explain the functioning of the human brain by studying its neurobiological processes, such as cognition, perception, language, reasoning, memory, and learning.

-A: Physics can help understand how the brain functions by exploring concepts derived from space-time physics, offering a conceptual bridge between the two disciplines.
+A: Physics can help understand the functioning of the brain by exploring concepts from space-time physics, offering a conceptual bridge between the two disciplines.

 Q: Why is the brain considered a major issue in science?

-A: Scientifically, the largely unknown brain represents a challenge, as it still contains numerous mysteries regarding its development and normal functioning.
+A: Scientifically, the largely unknown brain represents a challenge, as it still contains many mysteries regarding its development and normal functioning.

 Q: What does the history of research in neurobiology demonstrate?